mjhea0/thinkful-html/readme.md

 Think of a car.
 It, too, is made up of many things.
 Doors.
 Windows.
 Tires.
 Seats.
 In the world of HTML, these are the `elements`.
 Meanwhile, each of those elements are different.
 Perhaps they differ by size.
 Or color.
 Or wear and tear.
 These attributes are used to define how the `elements` look.

+## Requirements

-> Before we start, you need a source code editor, which is simply a text editor designed specifically for writing source code.
+Before we start, you need a source code editor, which is simply a text editor designed specifically for writing source code.
 Some popular editors include Notepade++ (Windows), TextMate (Mac), and Sublime Text (cross-platform).
 For this exercise, please download the cross-platform editor [Gedit](https://wiki.gnome.org/Apps/Gedit#Download), which is an open-source editor designed for simplicity and ease of use.

+Google Chrome